🔄

 There are three primary ways to install hickory flooring: nail-down, glue-down, and floating.
 The best method for you depends on your subfloor type and personal preference.
 The nail-down method is the most traditional for solid hardwood, where planks are nailed to a wooden subfloor.
 This creates a very secure and permanent floor.
 The glue-down method involves using an adhesive to bond the planks directly to the subfloor, which is common for concrete subfloors.
 A floating floor, typically used for engineered hickory, involves planks that click together and rest on top of an underlayment without being fastened to the subfloor.
 Each installation method has its own set of instructions, so be sure to follow the manufacturer’s guidelines for your specific flooring.

-Solve Common Challenges
+Tips for Common Installation Challenges

 Even with careful planning, you might run into a few challenges during installation.
 One of the most important things to manage is the expansion gap.
 You must leave a small gap (usually around 1/2 inch) between the flooring and the walls to allow the wood to expand naturally.
 This gap will be covered by your baseboards.
 Cutting planks to fit perfectly around door frames or vents also requires patience and precision.
 And because hickory is so hard, you may find it dulls saw blades faster than other woods, so have replacements ready.
 Being aware of these potential hurdles ahead of time helps you handle them calmly and effectively, ensuring your project stays on track.